Kihumba/private-/Phase-C/Rails-Learning-Outcomes/Curriculum/9 - Forms and Helpers/README.md

 Skill Description
 ----------
-Forms are possibly the most complicated thing about learning web development.
-Not necessarily because the code itself is difficult, but because you usually want to build forms that accomplish so many different things at once.

-Understanding how forms are created in HTML and then how Rails offers you some helpers to make your life easier will go a long way.
+The Fellow can effectively use forms that accomplish many different things at once within the same Rails application.

 Outputs
 ----------
-In checkpoint two and simulation project:
-- use helper methods to make your views DRY and clean.
+After studying this skill, and as a demonstraion of it, I should be able to creawte forms using helper methods to make my views DRY and clean.

 ----------
 ## **Knowledge**